XpiritBV/mini-hacks/Use-Docker-For-Easier-Development/Readme.md

 - Log in to your Azure Account
 - Click the New Button on the left hand side
-- Search for **Windows Server 2016 Core with Containers Tech Preview 5** and select the image
+- Search for **Windows Server 2016 with Containers Tech Preview 5** and select the image
 - Create the new image by following the steps in the wizard
 - Set up a Remote Desktop connection and login to the Virtual Machine you just created